omni-us/jsonargparse/README.rst

 The :func:`.path_type` function also supports URLs which after parsing, the :py:meth:`.Path.get_content` method can be used to perform a GET request to the corresponding URL and retrieve its content.
-For this to work the *validators* and *requests* python packages are required.
+For this to work the *requests* python package is required.
 Alternatively, :func:`.path_type` can also be used for `fsspec <https://filesystem-spec.readthedocs.io>`__ supported file systems.
 The respective optional package(s) will be installed along with jsonargparse if installed with the ``urls`` or ``fsspec`` extras require as explained in section :ref:`installation`.

 The ``'u'`` flag is used to parse URLs using requests and the flag ``'s'`` to parse fsspec file systems.
 For example if it is desired that an argument can be either a readable file or URL, the type would be created as ``Path_fur = path_type('fur')``.
-If the value appears to be a URL according to :func:`validators.url.url` then a HEAD request would be triggered to check if it is accessible.
+If the value appears to be a URL, a HEAD request would be triggered to check if it is accessible.
 To get the content of the parsed path, without needing to care if it is a local file or a URL, the :py:meth:`.Path.get_content` method Scan be used.

 If you import ``from jsonargparse import set_config_read_mode`` and then run ``set_config_read_mode(urls_enabled=True)`` or